jojo157/learning-platform/README.md

 During the planning stage, it was decided that the following pages would be needed to ensure the user needs are meet:

 - Landing Page with elements:
-  - To tell vistior what the application is for.
+  - To tell visitor what the application is for.
   - To allow user to register.
   - To allow user to login.
   - To allow user to contact site admin.